blat-blatnik/Painted-Portal-Ray-Tracing/README.md

 You can press `B` to go into _build-mode_.
 While in build mode you aren't affected by gravity, and you don't collide with the geometry.
 Instead you can press `spacebar` to _go up_, and `control` to _go down_. `Left-click` will _place a block_ instead of a portal.
 You can _choose the material_ of the block being placed with the `mouse-wheel` or numbers `0`..`9`.
 Pressing `P` will take you _out of build mode_.
 You can press `ESC` at any time to close the game.

 Have fun! :)

+And, if you are interested in shaders you should check out our [other repository](https://github.com/blat-blatnik/Pocket-Universe) featuring a beautiful real-time particle simulation implented using GPU compute shaders.